 Eligible employees may participate in the Plan by contributing, through payroll deductions (on either a pre-tax or Roth after-tax basis or a combination of both), up to 25% of their eligible compensation.
-Highly compensated employees (which for 2020 and 2019 included employees with 2019 and 2018 annual earnings of equal to or greater than \$130,000 and \$125,000, respectively) were restricted to a maximum contribution of 12% and 10% in 2020 and 2019, respectively.
+Highly compensated employees (which for 2021 and 2020 included employees with 2020 and 2019 annual earnings of equal to or greater than \$130,000) were restricted to a maximum contribution of 12% in both 2021 and 2020.
 All Plan participants are subject to certain U.S. Internal Revenue Service ("IRS") rules concerning income ceiling limitations and certain maximum contribution restrictions.

-Plan participants who will be age 50 or older at any time during the Plan year may make additional pre-tax contributions (of up to \$6,500 and \$6,000 in 2020 and 2019, respectively) only if they are contributing the maximum amount allowable under the Plan for the Plan year.
+Plan participants who will be age 50 or older at any time during the Plan year may make additional pre-tax contributions (of up to \$6,500 in both 2021 and 2020) only if they are contributing the maximum amount allowable under the Plan for the Plan year.
 A participant can make such contributions on a pre-tax basis, Roth after-tax basis or a combination of both.

 For participant contributions under the Plan, eligible compensation is defined as eligible base earnings plus shift differential before contributions are deducted for the Revlon Medical Plan, the Revlon Dental Plan, the Flexible Spending Accounts, the mass transit fringe benefit program and/or the Plan.
 Eligible compensation does not include overtime, bonuses, Employee Cash Incentive Plan compensation, any other incentive compensation or any other earnings.
 Participant eligible compensation that may be taken into account for Plan contribution purposes is limited by law and may be adjusted by the IRS from time to time.
-For 2020 and 2019, the IRS eligible compensation limit was \$285,000 and \$280,000, respectively.
+For 2021 and 2020, the IRS eligible compensation limit was \$290,000 and \$285,000, respectively.